biochoi/biochoi.github.io/_pages/about.md

   From molecular interactions and biomolecular organization to catalysis, transport, and bioprocesses.
 </div>

-At the **BioMolE Lab**, we study and engineer biological function at multiple levels—from protein sequences and molecular interactions to biomolecular assemblies, cells, and bioprocesses.
-We investigate how sequence-dependent molecular interactions drive coacervation, phase separation, and interfacial reorganization, and how the resulting microenvironments affect biomolecular organization and catalytic activity.
-We also discover and engineer enzymes for biocatalysis and examine how interfacial and mass-transfer processes influence biological systems and bioprocess performance.
+At the **BioMolE Lab**, we study how protein sequences, structures, and molecular interactions shape assembly and function.
+A central focus is how sequence-dependent molecular interactions drive coacervation, phase separation, and interfacial reorganization, and how the resulting microenvironments affect biomolecular organization and catalytic activity.

-By combining protein engineering, quantitative biophysics, synthetic biology, and bioprocess engineering, we develop biomolecular platforms for functional biomaterials and biocatalysis and improve bioprocess efficiency.
-Our goal is to understand the underlying mechanisms, use that knowledge for rational design, and develop useful technologies.
+We apply these insights to design biomolecular condensates and engineer enzymes for functional biomaterials, compartmentalized biocatalysis, and bioprocess applications.

 <section markdown="0" class="home-research" aria-labelledby="home-research-title">
   <h2 class="home-head" id="home-research-title">